pangeo-data/pangeo/docs/setup_guides/hpc.rst

 From here, we have two options.
 Option 1 will start a Jupyter Notebook Server and manage dask and using the `dask-jobqueue`_ package.
 Option 2 will start a dask cluster using `dask-mpi` and will run a Jupyter server as part of the dask cluster.
+We generally recommend starting with Option 1, espcially if you will be working interactively, unless you have a reason for managing the job submission scripts on your own.
+Users that will be using dask in batch-style workflows may prefer Option 2.

 Deploy Option 1: Jupyter + dask-jobqueue
 ----------------------------------------